African Blood Brotherhood: Establishment of organization

 The summer of 1919 in America was a time of racial rioting and violence, remembered retrospectively by historians as the "Red Summer."
-Returning soldiers from European battlefields, including blacks with heightened expectations of freedom and equality and whites seeking a return to civilian employment and the status quo ante bellum, and new immigrant black workers from the rural South formed a volatile mixture which erupted in mob violence in Chicago, Omaha, and cities throughout the Midwest and South.
+Returning soldiers from European battlefields, including blacks with heightened expectations of freedom and equality and whites seeking a return to civilian employment and the status quo ante bellum, and new immigrant black workers from the rural South formed a volatile mixture which erupted in mob violence in Chicago, Omaha, and cities throughout the Northeast, Midwest and South.

 In response to these attacks, The Crusader advocated armed self-defense.
 Politically, Briggs drew comparisons between government attacks on white and black radicals.
 He identified capitalism as the underlying cause of oppression of poor people of all races.
 While endorsing a Marxist analysis, The Crusader advocated a separate organization of African-Americans to defend against racist attacks in the United States, and likened this to Africans' combating colonialism abroad.

 In September 1919, The Crusader announced the formation of a new organization called the African Blood Brotherhood (ABB), to serve as a self-defense organization for blacks threatened by race riots and lynchings.
 This was accompanied by the re-publishing of Claude McKay's poem If We Must Die.

 Not long afterwards, Briggs began to forge connections with pioneer black American Communists such as the Surinam-born Otto Huiswoud and Jamaican poet and writer Claude McKay.
 These in turn connected Briggs and his publication with native-born white Communists including Robert Minor and Rose Pastor Stokes, who took a strong interest in the so-called "Negro Question."
 Briggs would join the Communist Party himself in 1921.